Ramblurr/createtables/README.md

 # createtables
 ## Creation of derived property values for IDNA

+According to the standard for internationalized domain names, only a subset of characetsr in the Unicode Character Set is allowed to be used.
+If a character is allowed or not is defined by a derived property value which is calculated based on meta data that Unicode Consortium has set for each code point.
+The algorithm by which this derived property value is calulated is definied in [RFC5892](https://www.ietf.org/rfc/rfc5892.html).

+This software is calculating this derived property value for each version of Unicode, i.e. implements the algorithm in RFC5892.

 `createtables.rb` both fetches data from Unicode Consortium and calculates derived property values.

 ## Fetch by doing: